 Cersei Lannister says to Ned Stark before his demise that when someone plays the game of thrones, there are only two outcomes: Either they win, or die.
-Once you fail in getting your customers right you fall at a risk of shutting down your business.
+Once you fail in getting your customers right you fall at risk of shutting down your business.
 Every business aspiring to succeed must put the following into consideration when it comes to customer service.

 Power of Information

-Varys and Lord Bealish can rise in the societal ranking by use of information by employing spies within the seven Kingdoms.
+Varys and Lord Bealish can rise in the societal ranking by use of information by employing spies within the seven kingdoms.
 They used the power of information and created wealth and big names for themselves.
 Likewise, during the current era, businesses in customer service can gain valuable feedback from online platforms among others.
-This information is precious in creating better services through rebranding of products to meet consumer needs and also rating themselves against their competitors.
+This information is precious in creating better services through the rebranding of products to meet consumer needs and also rating themselves against their competitors.

 Treat The Customer Right

 The customer always comes first and more importantly, the customer is always right.
 It’s critical to treat the customer right.
 Research has shown that it is more than 5 times harder to get a new customer as opposed to retaining a customer.
 Joffery Baratheon’s experience with the way he treated his subjects and his marriage to Margaery Tyrell is a valuable lesson in customer service concerning the way we treat our customers at our premises.
 Such treatment is catching up with us at some point on the journey of carrying out business.
-Despite the expertise of a business operator, only listening and researching into the needs of customers will give rise to the best product in the market.
+Despite the expertise of a business operator, only listening and researching the needs of customers will give rise to the best product in the market.

 Defining Your Customers’ Needs

-Fulfil Promises At Every Cost
+Fulfill Promises At Every Cost

 It is important to deliver quality up to the standard you promise your customers in the product or service your offer them.
 That goes a long way in evading customer complaints that may soil your good name in the eyes of the public and customers.
-Theon Grayjoy tried so hard to please his father, sisters and Iron Islanders and that became the causes of his problems and he lost the most important thing to him.
+Theon Grayjoy tried so hard to please his father, sisters, and Iron Islanders and that became the cause of his problems and he lost the most important thing to him.
 It is, therefore, important to avoid customer complaints by empathizing with the angry customers and showing them compassion.

 Meet Your Basic SLAs

 The King of the North made an enormous mistake that business people should draw an important lesson from when he forfeited an agreement to marry one of Walder Frey’s daughters.
-It is therefore highly recommended for a business to keep its products in stock, meet its SLAs and once they realize a mistake make it right with customers.
+It is therefore highly recommended for a business to keep its products in stock, meet its SLAs, and once they realize a mistake make it right with customers.
 That will work on staying on the positive side of your customers through their good word of mouth which is a very useful marketing tool.

 Fight To Keep Customers Happy

-The Game of Thrones also gives an insight in keeping the customers happy.
+The Game of Thrones also gives an insight into keeping the customers happy.
 The military is united (night watch) to keep the seven kingdoms secure from the lands beyond and this ensures the safety and happiness of the seven countries.
 That works for support agents working towards a common goal of ensuring that the customers are fully satisfied and happy with the products and services offered thus retaining and attracting new customers.

 Persistence And Patience

 Customer service calls for persistence and patience.
 In the Game of Thrones, Jon‘s half-sister, Arya Stark loses everything she held of value: her family, her home, her pet Direwolf.
-However in her relentless pursuit of revenge, she becomes quite the sword fighter despite her social status.
+However, in her relentless pursuit of revenge, she becomes quite the sword fighter despite her social status.
 It, therefore, follows that the strategy you use to handle an angry customer will determine if you retain the customer or lose him/her.
 Lora also does admit to Renly that his skill was not a gift but as a result of relentless training and working since he could hold a stick.

 Innovation, Invention, Reinvention

 Customer service requires constant innovation and invention.
-Ned is horribly betrayed and executed due to lack his of vision and ignorance that led to everyone plotting behind his back as he sat back blindly, expecting everyone to accept Robert’s wishes.
+Ned is horribly betrayed and executed due to a lack of vision and ignorance that led to everyone plotting behind his back as he sat back blindly, expecting everyone to accept Robert’s wishes.
 It is, therefore, important to consider ways of intriguing your customers with something new and improving levels of customer service in order to stay afloat in the world of business.
 It is advisable to avoid complacency in customer service in an attempt to keep the interest in your product or service.

 Go the Extra Mile; Exceed Expectations